gdebasis/llmit/index.md

 #### - [Kailai Yang](https://stevekgyang.github.io/), Ph.D.
 Scholar, Dept. of CSE, University of Manchester

-**Title: Towards Interpretable Mental Health Analysis with Large Language Models**
+*Title*: Towards Interpretable Mental Health Analysis with Large Language Models

-**Abstract:** Mental health-related issues are posing increasing threats to public health worldwide.
+*Abstract*: Mental health-related issues are posing increasing threats to public health worldwide.
 Many works have explored NLP techniques to perform mental health analysis in a discriminative manner, but bear the key limitation of lacking interpretability, especially in such a sensitive domain.
 The latest large language models (LLMs), such as ChatGPT and GPT-4, exhibit strong promise in improving the performance of mental health analysis.
 In this talk, we report our comprehensive evaluation of different prompting strategies on LLMs' mental health analysis ability, including few-shot learning, chain-of-thought prompting, and emotion supervision signals.
 We also explore LLMs for interpretable mental health analysis by instructing them to generate explanations for each of their decisions.
 We convey strict human evaluations to assess the quality of the generated explanations.
 With full investigations of existing LLMs, we formally model interpretable mental health analysis as text generation tasks,  and build the first multi-task and multi-source interpretable mental health instruction (IMHI) dataset.
 Based on the IMHI dataset and LLaMA2 foundation models, we train MentaLLaMA, the first open-source instruction-following LLM series for interpretable mental health analysis.
 [Project link](https://github.com/SteveKGYang/MentalLLaMA)

+#### - [Xi Wang](https://www.xiwangeric.com/), Post-doctoral researcher, University College London

+*Title*: Enhancing Conversational Techniques: the role of Synthetic Dialogue Generation

+*Abstract*: This talk delves into the research topic of conversational AI and the pivotal role played by synthetic dialogue generation.
+Drawing from two distinct approaches, we showcase how synthetic dialogues can advance task-oriented conversations and conversational recommendations.
+Firstly, we construct a large-scale knowledge base with rich task instruction knowledge, and then we harness the power of advanced language models by pre-training a language model on synthetic dialogues.
+These dialogues are generated from the structured task instructions, which encode rich task information, serving as a robust foundation for knowledge augmentation.
+The resulting task-oriented dialogue systems demonstrate significantly improved performance, especially in out-of-domain and semi-supervised scenarios.
+On the other hand, we also leverage large language models to enrich conversational recommendation datasets with synthetic dialogues that capture nuanced biases and popularity trends.
+This augmentation showcases its advances by injecting diversity and accuracy into recommendations.
+Hence, this talk exemplifies the potential of leveraging large language models to address various challenges in the conversational domain and foster many relevant studies.

-## Tentative Schedule for Workshop Day, 22nd October, 2023 (all times in BST)
+## Schedule for Workshop Day, 22nd October, 2023 (all times in BST)

 * 9:00 - 10:30 :- Keynote talk by Prof. Adam Jatowt
 * 10:30 - 11:00 :- Coffee break
-* 11:00 - 12:30 :- Paper Presentation (Paper ID: 3, 7 and 8 (30min each))
+* 11:00 - 12:30 :- Presentation of Accepted Papers
+  - 11.00 - 11.30: *Generative and Pseudo-Relevant Feedback for Sparse, Dense and Learned Sparse Retrieval* -- Iain Mackie, Shubham Chatterjee and Jeffrey Dalton.
+  - 11.30 - 12.00: *Is LLM Generated Synthetic Data Augmentation Beneficial for Fact Verification?* -- Payel Santra, Madhusudan Ghosh, Debasis Ganguly, Partha Basuchowdhuri and Sudip Kumar Naskar.
+  - 12.00 - 12.30: *Occupational Gender Bias in Large Language Models evaluated on multiple languages* -- Seung-Yeon Back, Eunju Park and Simon S. Woo.
-* 12:30 - 13:30 :- Lunch break
+* 12:30 - 14:00 :- Lunch break
-* 13:30 - 14:30 :- Invited talk by Kailai Yang
+* 14:00 - 14:30 :- Invited talk by Kailai Yang
+* 14:30 - 15:30 :- Invited talk by Xi Wang
-* 15:00 - 15:30 :- Coffee break
+* 15:30 - 16:00 :- Coffee break
-* 15:30 - 17:00 :- Keynote talk by Donald Metzler
+* 16:00 - 17:30 :- Keynote talk by Donald Metzler

 ## Call for Papers